Getting Started Editing Weddings in Lightroom Mobile

 Editing, and Finishing Up

-As you edit, the metadata representing your changes will be uploaded to the cloud server, and then will be available to other signed-in devices, including Lightroom Classic (if it's open) on the main computer.
+As you edit, the metadata representing your changes will be uploaded to the cloud server, and then will be available to other signed-in devices on your account, including Lightroom Classic (if it's open) on the main computer.
 In some cases, mobile devices will receive these updates in the background, but if you are about to head out of the house with the iPad, it's a good idea to open LR Mobile briefly before leaving to ensure it is synced up (tap the cloud icon in the upper right to check the status).

 When you have finished editing a job, first ensure that any edits made on other devices have finished syncing to LR Classic.
 If you have not left the LR Classic app open on the computer, launch it and let it sync the changes from the server.
 To be certain that syncing is complete, I change the star rating of the final image in LR Mobile, which enables me to confirm at a glance in LR Classic that this latest change has indeed been synced.